vitejs/vite/docs/guide/migration.md

   - Renamed `ResolveWorkerOptions` type to `ResolvedWorkerOptions`
 - [[#5657] fix: return 404 for resources requests outside the base path](https://github.com/vitejs/vite/pull/5657)
   - In the past, Vite responded to requests outside the base path without `Accept: text/html`, as if they were requested with the base path.
 Vite no longer does that and responds with 404 instead.
+- [[#14723] fix(resolve)!: remove special .mjs handling](https://github.com/vitejs/vite/pull/14723)
+  - In the past, when a library `"exports"` field maps to an `.mjs` file, Vite will still try to match the `"browser"` and `"module"` fields to fix compatibility with certain libraries.
+This behavior is now removed to align with the exports resolution algorithm.

 ## Migration from v3